 Method 1: Using the Action Center

 If Sticky Keys is presently turned on, you can disable it easily from the quick settings menu (aka the Action Center).
-Click on it in the taskbar.
+Here’s how:

 Method 2: Using the Settings App